ShekarMudaliyar/social_share/README.md

 # social_share

-A new flutter plugin project.
+Flutter plugin to share images on social media.
+Such as sharing on Instagram, Facebook story ,Twitter, Sms and other popular sharing options.

-## This plugin is IOS only Android is still in progress
+## This plugin is iOS only Android is still in progress

 ## Introduction

-This plugin is only for IOS yet!
+This plugin is only for iOS yet!
 It provides you with most of the popular sharing options With this plugin you can share on instagram stories and facebook stories and also copy to clipboard

 ## Usage

-Add this to your `Info.plist`
+#### Add this to your `Info.plist` to use share on instagram and facebook story

 ```
 <key>LSApplicationQueriesSchemes</key>